-(State or Other Jurisdiction of Incorporation or Organization)
+Delaware20-5665602(State or Other Jurisdiction of Incorporation or Organization)(I.R.S.

-(I.R.S.
 Employer Identification No.)

-6300 S. Syracuse Way, Suite 300 Centennial, Colorado (Address of Principal Executive Offices)
+6300 S. Syracuse Way, Suite 300 Centennial, Colorado

-Large accelerated filer

-(Zip Code)

-Accelerated filer

-Registrant's telephone number, including area code: (303) 792-3600 adicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 2 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 asys.
-Yes \square No x The registrant is a voluntary filer and not subject to the filing requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Although not subject to these filing equirements, the registrant has filed all reports that would have been required during the preceding 12 months had it been subject to such filing requirements. ndicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T §232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: (303) 792-3600 s (or for such shorter per ed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of that the registrant was required to file such reports), and (2) has been subject to such f 9 itted electronically every Interactive Data File required to be submitted pursuant to Rule eceding 12 months (or for such shorter period that the registrant was required to submit so e the definitions of "large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company eaccelerated filer," "accelerated filer," "smaller reporting company" and "emerging grow Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company Emerging growth company 0 00 . x if the registrant has elected not to use the extended transition period for complying with at to Section 13(a) of the Exchange Act. \Box any new or Indicate by check mark whether er the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No x Securi ties registered pursuant to Section 12(b) of the Act:

-X Non-accelerated filer Smaller reporting company Emerging growth company re : 41 : 1 1 4 4 1 1 4 22 2 1 1 0 1 2 2 4 .
-16 .
-1

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate b v check mark whetl ner the registr ant is a shel l company (as de fined in Rule 1 2b-2 of the l Exchange Act).
-Yes No 🗵

-Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: None

-As of May 3, 2019, the registrant had 159,024,458 common membership units outstanding.
-The common membership units are not publicly traded.
+Common Stock, par value \$0.01 per share (Title of each class)

+NCMI (Trading symbol) The Nasdaq Stock Market LLC (Name of each exchange on which registered)

+As of May 1, 2019, 78,967,806 shares of the registrant's common stock (including unvested restricted shares), par value of \$0.01 per share, were outstand. ing.
+0